marketing plan may be the single most important determinant of business

 may be the single most difficult aspects of business management.

-It also becomes more difficult due to the the ever-changing market.
+It also becomes more difficult due the ever-changing market.
+A written

-A written plan will help everyone in marketing, and in the company
+plan will help everyone in marketing, and in the company in general,

-in general, understand and work toward common goals.
-In this section
+understand and work toward common goals.
+In this section of the

-of the website we will discuss the critical components of a marketing
+website we will discuss the critical components of a marketing plan:

 Identify Your Target Market